scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 - Neutronics : Calculates :math:`\frac{dP}{dt}`, :math:`\frac{d\zeta_j}{dt}`,
   and :math:`\frac{d\omega_j}{dt}`, based on :math:`\frac{dT_i}{dt}` and the external reactivity insertion.
-- THSystem : Manages various THComponents, facilitates their communication during the lumped parameter heat transfer calculation.
+- THSystem : Manages various THComponents and facilitates their communication during the lumped parameter heat transfer calculation.
 - THComponent : Represents a single thermal volume, made of a single material, (usually a volume like "fuel" or "coolant" or "reflector" with thermal or reactivity feedback behavior distinct from other components in the system.